cchanda123/UserCommitsCompass/README.md

 Expected Output

 1. CSV file of dates ordered in descending order, while is stores in the location specified by user.
-2. Average of the differences in hours, for ex: if the average is 1.87 hours, the program will show 1 hour
+2. Average of the differences in hours.

 Limitations:
+1. The mean difference in hours is rounded down to the nearest integer.
+For example, if the mean difference is 1.87 hours, the program output will display it as 1 hour.